-Another vital part of the studio system was the fact that ‘The Big Five’ had controlling stakes in their own theater chains, which were exempt from block booking.
+Another vital part of the Old Hollywood Studio System was the fact that ‘The Big Five’ had controlling stakes in their own theater chains, which were exempt from block booking.
 In some cases, one studio would even control all the theaters in a city.
 This ensured that their films would be distributed, no matter the quality.
 ‘The Little Three’ would never own more than small theater circuits.
 By 1945, the studios owned either partially or outright 17% of the theaters in America, accounting for 45% of the film-rental revenue.

-The end of the studio system also marked the beginning of the end of Classic Hollywood.
-A period of time from the late 20’s to the early 60’s, which is now known as The Hollywood Golden Age.
+The end of The Studio System also marked the beginning of the end of Classic Hollywood.
+A period of time from the late 20’s to the early 60’s, which is now known as The Golden Age of Hollywood.

 ‘The Big Five’ suffered after the court decision.
 Because they didn’t have the assurance that their movies would be seen anymore, they had to cut back on productions and their list of stars, producers, directors and writers and made fewer movies.
 Paramount’s profits dropped from 20 million to 6 million dollars in one year.

 But a lot of people profited from the end of The Studio System.
 For instance: independent filmmakers and minor studios finally stood a chance and could distribute a movie without the eternal interference of ‘The Big Five’.
 ‘The Little Three’ became more successful as well.
 But soon enough the movie industry suffered a final blow that would change Hollywood forever: the rise of television……

 Read more about Classic Hollywood and the Rise of Television.